-I’m going to place the calyx cutter over the center raised portion of the Mexican hat and cut it out.
+I will place the calyx cutter over the center raised portion of the Mexican hat and cut it out.
 Refer to Video at 27:54

-Lift the cutter, and with the calyx still in place, I’m running my finger around the edge then peel away the excess paste.
+Lift the cutter, and with the calyx still in place, I’m running my finger around the edge, then peel away the excess paste.

 I have almost made the calyx, but I’ve still got to make it fit over the end of the rose, so I’m going to shape it with a dowel.